 4 If securities are being issued as consideration and a Category 1 circular is required, then listing will not be granted for those securities until shareholders’ approval is obtained.

-5 The following table identifies the information required to be in a Category 1 circular (in addition to that required by paragraph 9.18 to 9.21) in respect of the issuer and the subject of the transaction.
-Information denoted by * is required.
+5 The following table sets out the information required (denoted by *) to be in a Category 1 circular (in addition to that required by9.19 to 9.22) in respect of the issuer and the subject of the transaction.